National Advisory Board

 Mr. Gill is a retired Air Force Lt.
 Colonel and currently serves as Vice President and Grants Administrator for the Dodge Jones Foundation.
 He is quite active in the Abilene community serving on the executive committee of the Abilene Industrial Foundation and as chair of the Abilene Airport Development Board.
 He is Founding Chair of Abilene Child Advocacy Center Board and serves on the Texas Tech University Athletic Council.

 Mrs. Hance, an attorney, practiced Commercial Law in Dallas after graduating from SMU.
-She is married to Kent Hance, Chancellor of the Texas Tech University System.
-She is a board member for Ronald McDonald House Charities of the South Plains and her current philanthropic efforts include working with the Texas Tech University Health Sciences Center School of Nursing and the Garrison Institute on Aging, in addition to the LWBIWH.
-She is a member of the First United Methodist Church in Lubbock.
+She is married to Kent Hance, Chancellor Emeritus for Texas Tech University System.
+She is a board member for Ronald McDonald House Charities of the South Plains and her current philanthropic efforts include working with the Texas Tech University Health Sciences Center School of Nursing and the Garrison Institute on Aging, in addition to the Laura Bush Institute.
+She and her husband currently reside in Austin.

 Mrs. Hicks is a longtime community and civic volunteer in her hometown of Corpus Christi.
 She is chief financial officer of Ed Hicks Imports and is a member and past president of the Texas State Aquarium board and the U.S.S.
 Lexington Museum and member of the South Texas Institute of the Arts Board of Governors.
 Hicks is also past president of the Art Museum of South Texas and board member of the South Texas Botanical Gardens, South Texas Academic Rising Stars scholarships program, Citizens for Education Excellence, Texas Society of Certified Public Accountants and American Institute of Public Accountancy.
 She received a bachelor's degree from Texas A&M University.